Mathématique: Chapter 40

 “It means ‘butcher’,” Jackson said.

-“He was a great man,” Jackson said, looking absently down the length of the room.
+“He was a great man.”
+Jackson looked down the length of the room.
 “Engineer.
 Artist.
 Rebel.
-He overthrew a system lord.
+He overthrew a System Lord.
 Ares.
-He was tortured and driven mad by too many turns in a Goa’uld sarcophagus.
+But Ma’chello was tortured.
+Driven mad by too many turns in a Goa’uld sarcophagus.
 His wife was made host to Eris.
-As a punishment.
-For his crimes.”
+As a punishment for his crimes.”

-“But he stuck around I guess,” Young said.
-“Long enough to do a number on a peaceful explorer from the backwaters of the galaxy.”
+“And he stuck around, I guess?”
+Young offered.
+“Long enough to do a number on a peaceful explorer from a galactic backwater?”

 “Yeah,” Jackson said.
 “Bitterness will do that.
 Confer staying power.”

-“So,” Young watched another strip of the beer label come free under Jackson’s nails.
-“You going to tell me the story?”
+Young watched another strip of the label come free under Jackson’s nails.
+“You gonna tell me the story?”

 “No,” Jackson said.
 “Not today.
-Over time, well, you get a sense for these things.
-There are days when you can speak about certain topics, and then there are days when the past has too much power.
+There are days when the past has too much power.
 When it feels like more than prologue.”

-“Foreshadow,” Young said, lifting his beer and turning the word into a mock toast.
+“Foreshadow.”
+Young lifted his beer and turned the tag into a mock toast.

-Jackson nearly choked on a mouthful of Arrogant Bastard Ale, swallowed it and then laughed, once, giving Young a wild-edged grin.
-“Oh my god,” the archaeologist said, taking several successive deep breaths.
+Jackson choked on a mouthful of Arrogant Bastard Ale, got it down, then gave Young a wild-edged grin.
+“Oh my god,” the archaeologist said, taking shallow, gasping breaths.

 “Breathe air, not beer,” Young advised.

-Young shrugged artlessly and then ruined it by smirking.
+Young shrugged artlessly, then ruined it by smirking.
 “I know what you mean, though.”

-Jackson took a deep breath, wiped the corners of his eyes, readjusted his glasses, and said, “One of these days, if we both live long enough, and when I’m drinking a beer I like better than this one, I’ll tell you about Ma’chello, Rebel of Dendred.”
+Jackson took a breath, wiped the corners of his eyes, readjusted his glasses, and said, “One of these days, if we live long enough, when I’m drinking a beer I like better than this one, I’ll tell you about Ma’chello, Butcher of Dendred.”

-“Or not,” Young offered.
-“Maybe the footnote to that fucker’s entire life is that he’s the asshole that Daniel Jackson was too busy to remember.”
+“Or,” Young said, “maybe the footnote to that fucker’s whole life is that he’s the asshole that Daniel Jackson was too busy to remember.”

 “Exactly,” Young said.